Filip Dewinter

-Philip Michel Frans "Filip" Dewinter (born 11 September 1962) is a Belgian politician.
+Philip Michel Frans "Filip" Dewinter (born 11 September 1962) is a Belgian politician, journalist and commentator.
 He is one of the leading members of Vlaams Belang, a right-wing Flemish nationalist and secessionist political party.
-Together with Hugo Coveliers of the VLOTT party, Dewinter formed a list cartel for the city elections of Antwerp on 8 October 2006.

-Family background
+Family background and education

-His father was studying medicine at the Leuven University during the Second World War, when he had to hide, as the threat of being deported by the Germans increased.
-He was nevertheless arrested and already after a few months of imprisonment in Bruges, had been deported to Germany to work in a munitions factory.
-He returned, after the war, sick and emaciated and unable to take up his studies again.

 Dewinter's grandfather on his mother's side was a resistance fighter who had been very active in the resistance group, the Witte Brigade (White Brigade), in Blankenberge.